SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 **Why not use the plotting libraries directly?**

-If you are using daru gem for analysing the data and want to visualise it, then it will be good if you have data-visualisation within daru and can plot it directly using DataFrame/Vector objects of daru.
+If you are using daru gem for analyzing the data and want to visualize it, then it will be good if you have data-visualization within daru and can plot it directly using DataFrame/Vector objects of daru.

 daru-view will be helpful in plotting charts and tables directly from the Daru::DataFrame and Daru::Vector . daru-view using nyaplot, highcharts , google charts right now to plot the chart.
 So user can set the plotting library and get the chart accordingly.